 June 4, 2022 Puget Creek Watershed

-On National Trails Day, follow the water in the Puget Creek Watershed.
-Under the guidance of Steve Richmond, long-time advocate for restoring the health of Puget Creek, follow the creek from its origins near Puget Ridge Edible Park to its outlet into the Duwamish Waterway near the Duwamish Longhouse and Cultural Center.
-Part of this three-mile trail from ridge to river and back is standard gravel; other parts are unimproved social trails.
-Begin at the Puget Ridge Edible Park,1899-1801 SW Brandon St, Seattle, WA 98106 at 11 a.m.
+On National Trails Day, Steve Richmond, long-time advocate for restoring the health of Puget Creek, led a hike following the water in the Puget Creek Watershed, from its origins near Puget Ridge Edible Park to its outlet into the Duwamish Waterway near the Duwamish Longhouse and Cultural Center.

 We enthusiastically initiated our first guided hikes of 2022 with the City Nature Challenge.
 Using the i-Naturalist app we walked from Riverview Playfields to Lost Pond and observed, photographed and identifed wildlife, from birds to beetles, from salmonberry to nettles.
 Leela Rankin contributed a few photos.